-To the Plan Administrator and the Plan Participants CenterPoint Energy Savings Plan:
+To the Plan Administrator and Plan Participants of CenterPoint Energy Savings Plan

-Opinion on the financial statements
+Opinion on the Financial Statements

-We have audited the accompanying statements of net assets available for benefits of the CenterPoint Energy Savings Plan (the "Plan") as of December 31, 2022 and 2021, and the related statement of changes in net assets available for benefits for the year ended December 31, 2022, and the related notes and schedules (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2022 and 2021, and the changes in net assets available for benefits for the year ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of net assets available for benefits of the CenterPoint Energy Savings Plan (the Plan) as of December 31, 2023 and 2022, and the related statement of changes in net assets available for benefits for the year ended December 31, 2023, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2023 and 2022, and the changes in net assets available for benefits for the year ended December 31, 2023, in conformity with accounting principles generally accepted in the United States of America.

-Basis for opinion
+Basis for Opinion

-These financial statements are the responsibility of the Plan's management.
-Our responsibility is to express an opinion on the Plan's financial statements based on our audits.
-We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) ("PCAOB") and are required to be independent with respect to the Plan in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.
+These financial statements are the responsibility of Plan management (Management).
+Our responsibility is to express an opinion on the financial statements based on our audits.
+We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to the Plan in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.

-We conducted our audit in accordance with the standards of the PCAOB.
+We conducted our audits in accordance with the standards of the PCAOB.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, whether due to error or fraud.
 The Plan is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-As part of our audit, we are required to obtain an understanding of internal control over financial reporting but not for the purpose of expressing an opinion on the effectiveness of the Plan's internal control over financial reporting.
+As part of our audits, we are required to obtain an understanding of internal control over financial reporting but not for the purpose of expressing an opinion on the effectiveness of the internal control over financial reporting of the Plan.
 Accordingly, we express no such opinion.

-Our audit included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
+Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
-Our audit also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
-We believe that our audit provides a reasonable basis for our opinion.
+Our audits also included evaluating the accounting principles used and significant estimates made by Management, as well as evaluating the overall presentation of the financial statements.
+We believe that our audits provide a reasonable basis for our opinion.

-Supplemental Information
+Supplemental Schedule

-The supplemental information included in Schedule H, line 4(i) - Schedule of Assets (Held at End of Year) as of December 31, 2022, has been subjected to audit procedures performed in conjunction with the audit of the Plan's financial statements.
-The supplemental information is the responsibility of the Plan's management.
-Our audit procedures included determining whether the supplemental information reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental information.
-In forming our opinion on the supplemental information, we evaluated whether the supplemental information, including its form and content, are presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-In our opinion, the supplemental information is fairly stated, in all material respects, in relation to the financial statements taken as a whole.
+The supplemental Schedule of Assets (Held at End of Year) as of December 31, 2023, has been subjected to audit procedures performed in conjunction with the audit of the financial statements.
+The supplemental schedule is the responsibility of the Management.
+Our audit procedures included determining whether the supplemental schedule reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental schedule.
+In forming our opinion on the supplemental schedule, we evaluated whether the supplemental schedule, including its form and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+In our opinion, the supplemental schedule is fairly stated, in all material respects, in relation to the financial statements taken as a whole.